 Before coming to Loyola, she was a visiting professor at Pomona College and UCLA where she taught general as well as physical chemistry and upper-level labs.
 She earned a Ph.D. in physical chemistry with Don McClure at Princeton University in 1986.
 Muhlenberg College, her undergraduate alma mater, awarded her summa cum laude and Phi Beta Kappa honors.

 The results of her research projects have been published in prestigious journals including Inorganic Chemistry, Applied Physics Letters, Physical Chemistry and, with undergraduate co-authors, in Environmental Science and Technology, Acta Crystallographica, and the Journal of Chemical Crystallography.
-Currently, Dr. Koplitz and her students are using computational methods to investigate the effects of non-covalent interactions on the properties of crystals.
+Currently, Dr. Koplitz and her students are using experimental and computational methods to investigate the effects of non-covalent interactions on the properties of crystals.